 Political affiliations aside, we can all learn a little something from Kamala Harris’ approach to co-parenting.
-I’ve been a single mom since my daughter was about 7 months old and learning about
+I’ve been a single mom since my daughter was about 7 months old, and it can sometimes feel daunting or defeating to think about dating again.

 Kamala Harris’ experience in becoming a stepmom is another example to me that things often go really well for blended families.